 Solar cell efficiency is the rate at which a solar panel transfers the sunlight via photovoltaics into electricity.
-The average cell efficiency of a solar panel is between 11 – 22%.
-It varies between manufacturers.
+The average cell efficiency of a solar panel is between 15 – 22%.
+The level of efficiency varies between manufacturers.
 The higher the efficiency of a solar panel, the more solar power it will produce per square metre.
-Higher panel efficiency has been recorded in laboratories; Australian scientists are setting the pace in this regard having a developed a cell that converts sunlight to electricity at 34.5%.
+Higher panel efficiency has been recorded in laboratories; scientists at the National Renewable Energy Laboratory (NREL) have a developed a six-junction solar cell that converts sunlight to electricity at 39.2% under one-sun illumination.

 Factors that affect the efficiency and output of a solar panel

 There are several factors that affect the panel output and efficiency of a solar panel.
 All of these factors must be considered when calculating solar power at any given location.

 Most solar panels have an output tolerance +/- 3%, which means that the manufacturers panel will perform within 3% of its Watts rating.

 The effect of dirt on solar panels

 Dirt and grime also affect the efficiency of a solar panel.
 This varies from panel to panel, however, it’s best to factor in a loss of performance.
 In all of our calculations, we equate the loss of efficiency due to dirt and grime to be 5%.
 If you were to clean your panels regularly, they would perform better.